Code-Institute-Submissions/GriffinSar-Renewal-Calculator-Project-3/README.md

 ![MultiSave](assets/images/multi-save-test.png)

-### Validator Testing
+## Validator Testing

 The Python code was run through the PEP8 online:
 ![PEP8ERRORS](assets/images/pep8-errors.png)

-I initially obtained a large amount of "unexpected space around keyword/parameters equals".
-I had not realised that I should not put a space between the word style and the equal sign and the parameter for Rich.
-I removed these spaces across the program and this resolved most of the erros.
+I initially obtained a large amount of "unexpected space around keyword/parameters equals" errors.
+I had not realised that I should not put a space between the word style and the equal sign and the parameter when using Rich.
+I removed these spaces across the program and this resolved most of the errors.

 I also recieved some errors for lines being to long.
 So I spent time making sure that my lines were not longer than 80 characters and that follow on lines were properly indented.